 In this blog post, we examine the differences between night and mouth guards, so you can determine which best fits your needs.
-If you think you would benefit from either a mouth guard or a bite appliance, don’t hesitate to bring it up to your next dentist appointment.
+If you think you would benefit from either a bite appliance, don’t hesitate to bring it up during your next dentist appointment.

 Do you grind your teeth at night?
 Over time, this repetitive motion can damage your teeth.
-If you are not sure if you are grinding your teeth at night, some common symptoms include worn tooth enamel, jaw pain, and headaches upon waking.
+If you are not sure whether or not you are grinding your teeth at night, some common symptoms include worn tooth enamel, jaw pain, and headaches when you wake up.

-Over time, family dentist will take an impression of your teeth and send it to the lab where your night guard will be made.
-During your second appointment, your dentist will check the fit of the night guard so you’ll be able to breathe and sleep comfortably.can cause permanent damage to your smile unless you start wearing a night guard.
-During your first appointment, your
+Unless you start wearing a night guard, over time, can cause permanent damage to your smile.
+During your first appointment, your family dentist will take an impression of your teeth and send it to the lab where your night guard will be made.
+During your second appointment, your dentist will check the fit of the night guard so you’ll be able to breathe and sleep comfortably.